 Looking forward, the Group will continue to focus on its core business, in particular, online fashion sales, and better utilise its competitive strength and available resources, especially factory audit, to suit customers' needs and their demand for high standards of design specifications and requirements.
-With the solid quality assurance experience and the newly setup of a subsidiary in the People's Republic of China (the "PRC"), the Group will better provide sourcing services and seek for opportunities to provide fabric supply chain solution to the approved suppliers for manufacturing, which in turns enhance the growth in our revenue and gross profit.
-By establishing the online showroom, the Group expects to capture the fast growing trend in the United States of America (the "U.S.") online fashion markets in order to obtain opportunity to develop further and increase sales in the future so as to strengthen its competitiveness and customer base whilst maximising return for the shareholders of the Company (the "Shareholders").
+With the solid quality assurance experience, the Group has successfully diversified our customer base to the People's Republic of China (the "PRC") and the United States of America (the "US").
+The Group will keep on enhancing the sourcing services and seek for opportunities to provide fabric supply chain solution to the approved suppliers for manufacturing, which in turns enhance the growth in our revenue and gross profit.
+With the launch of the flagship showroom and the upcoming online showroom, the Group expects to capture the fast growing trend in the US online fashion markets and catch the opportunity to receive more sizeable order from the new major US based customer, and boost the sales in the future so as to strengthen its competitiveness and customer base whilst maximising return for the shareholders of the Company (the "Shareholders").